 III.
 Avoid goals that are outside of your control

 Avoid goals that rely on factors outside of your control (eg. winning the lottery).
 Focus only on outcomes you can directly influence by your own actions.
 For example, if your goal is to find a higher paying job, focus on the behaviours required to get the job you desire.
 You could rewrite your resume, send it to 20 top companies and follow-up with phone calls.

 IV.
 Prioritise your goals in order of importance

 Ask yourself: What goals can I start working towards immediately and what goals will have to wait?
 It would be nice to be able to achieve all of your goals simultaneously, but life isn’t like that.
 The reality is that you have to attack your goals in order of priority.

 V. Break big goals into smaller, more manageable goals

 Big goals are great, but smaller goals are easier to measure and keep on track — and you get to celebrate achieving milestones more often!
-For example, if your goal is to save a $70,000 house deposit over the next seven years, break it into 28 three-month segments of $2,500.
+For example, if your goal this year is to save a $1,500 for a new fridge, break it into 12 monthly saving goals of $125.

 Step 3: Write down your S.M.A.R.T. goals

 What is a SMART goal?
 A SMART goal is one that is specific, measurable, attainable, relevant and time-bound.
 The idea behind a SMART goal is that it should capture the behaviours and actions that will lead to the outcome you desire.

 S = Specific (What do I want to accomplish?
 Why?
 When?
 Who with?)

 M = Measurable (What will the outcome look like when it’s complete?
 What are the milestones along the way?)